Mount Kenya National Park

-To most travelers particularly adventurers, the main reason for a trip to Mount Kenya National Park is Mount climbing.
+To most travelers particularly adventurers, the main reason for a trip to Mount Kenya National Park is Mountain climbing.
 There are about seven routes that lead to the top of the Mountain.

 Of all routes, Naro Moru is the easiest and takes about four days.
 Other routes used are Sirimon and Chogoria and the summit circuit path.

-At 4.895m, Point Lenana is the third peak in the Park and is easily accessed for all trekkers.
+At 4.895m, Point Lenana is the third peak in the Park and all trekkers can easily access it.
 The adventure lasts for about a week and the best time for the trekking adventures is from late August to September and mid-January to February (dry season).

 - Gorilla Trekking in Mgahinga